 This certification ensures that TECHniques tutors are not only knowledgeable in the subject, but also trained in areas such as learning disabilities and learning styles, which will increase the tutors’ effectiveness.

 In order for tutors to effectively assist students, students should attend class.
 They should also attend all tutoring sessions and be on time; tutors will only wait 15 minutes.
-Tutors will tick to regular meeting times and places.
+Tutors will stick to regular meeting times and places.
 Students should be respectful of tutors’ schedules – missed sessions are hard to make up or reschedule.
 Call the tutor if there is a need to reschedule a tutoring session due to an unexpected emergency.
 Bring needed materials to tutoring sessions.
-Set mini goals-be specific about what needs to be covered each session.
+Set mini goals; be specific about what needs to be covered each session.
 Communicate with tutors.
-Students should Study outside of class and tutoring, and read and attempt to do assignments.
+Students should study outside of class and tutoring, read, and attempt to do assignments.
 Come to tutoring with specific questions.

 Prior to the beginning of each semester, the TECHniques Center staff evaluates the classes that the students are taking, and compares those classes to the tutors’ transcripts.
 Students will be matched with a tutor who has taken the same course and received a B or better.
 Please note that students are not guaranteed to have the same tutor every semester, nor are tutors required to have the same major, though it often occurs.

 TECHniques students are allotted from 2 to 8 hours of tutoring per week, depending on the level of services chosen.
 The number of appointments scheduled with students should be based on the number and difficulty of classes that are being tutored.
 Students make regularly scheduled appointments and are expected to attend every one.
 Even if students do not have homework, tutors have been trained to assist students in improving their study skills and learning strategies, so all appointments should be kept.